asbachb/jd-dependency-decompiler-maven-plugin/README.md

 # jd-dependency-decompiler-maven-plugin

 This maven plugin enables you to decompile your dependencies when there is no source download available.
-In order to use this plugin you to declare following into your projects pom.xml:
+In order to use this plugin you need to declare following into your projects pom.xml:

 ```xml
 <pluginRepositories>